EnviroDIY/LearnEnviroDIY/_episodes/11-TelemetryIntro.md

 ## Part 2, Episode 4: Introduction to Telemetry

 Realtime data has numerous benefits, including:
-- Improving the management and maintenance of automated monitoring stations, for example by showing that a sensor might need cleaning, that battery charge is getting low, or that the logger might be malfunctioning.
+- Improving the management and maintenance of automated monitoring stations, for example by showing that a sensor might need to be cleaned, that battery charge is getting low, or that the logger might be malfunctioning.
 - Informing the prioritization and timing of when to collect samples for laboratory analysis.
 - Engaging collaborators or the public in your monitoring and other activities.